awsdocs/aws-server-migration-service-user-guide/doc_source/cli_workflow.md

 1. Select a server to replicate, note the server ID, and specify the ID in the [create\-replication\-job](https://docs.aws.amazon.com/cli/latest/reference/sms/create-replication-job.html) command\.

    ```
-   aws sms create-replication-job --server-id s-12345678 --frequency 12 --seed-replication-time 2016-10-24T15:30:00-07:00
+   aws sms create-replication-job --server-id s-12345678 \
+       --frequency 12 \
+       --seed-replication-time 2016-10-24T15:30:00-07:00 \
+       --role-name AWSServiceRoleForSMS
    ```

    After the replication job is set up, it starts replicating automatically at the time specified with the `--seed-replication-time` parameter, expressed in seconds of the Unix epoch or according to ISO 8601\.
 For more information, see [Specifying Parameter Values for the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-using-param.html)\.
 Thereafter, the replication repeats with an interval specified by the `--frequency` parameter, expressed in hours\.

 1. You can view details of all running replication jobs using the [get\-replication\-jobs](https://docs.aws.amazon.com/cli/latest/reference/sms/get-replication-jobs.html) command\.
 If you do not specify any parameters, the command lists all your replication jobs\.